NHSDigital/integration-adaptor-gpc-consumer/README.md

 The adaptor proxies its requests to internal NHSD URLs via the Spine Secure Proxy.

 ```
-Example: Get structured record for a patient at practive with ODS code A12345
+Example: Get structured record for a patient at practice with ODS code A12345

 The request URL made to the adaptor includes the ODS code of the patient's practice.
 The two
 variables (with * as wildcard) must have values matching the full request URL.